syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </table>

-> _Note: In WPF, MouseDown event is triggered after releasing the finger from touch.
-Hence AllowSelectionOnPointerPressed API only works for mouse in WPF._
+> Note: In WPF, MouseDown event is triggered after releasing the finger from touch.
+Hence AllowSelectionOnPointerPressed API only works for mouse in WPF

 ### Methods

 DataGrid control supports the following public methods for selection:

 * SelectAll – Selects all the rows or cells in the Grid.
-This method does not make any changes when the selection mode is set to Single or None_._
+This method does not make any changes when the selection mode is set to Single or None_.

 The following code example illustrates how to call SelectAll () method.